Advancing equity and inclusive economic strength in Baltimore requires a property tax system that is fair for all.

-The Renew Baltimore Plan will cut property tax rates nearly in half through small, manageable increments over six years.
+The Renew Baltimore Plan will cut property tax rates nearly in half through small, manageable increments over seven years.

 Property taxes are a major driver of local housing markets, influencing the overall costs of buying, renting, or investing in homes and apartment buildings and spurring investment – or disinvestment – in local communities.
 To make our investment climate truly competitive and equitable for all current and future residents, Baltimore City must roughly halve its property tax rate.
 As it stands today, Baltimore City’s tax rate is 2.248% of assessed value, compared to Baltimore County’s 1.100%, which incentivizes homebuyers and businesses to build their futures outside of the city.

 When Baltimore’s property tax rate is competitive, we’ll attract more capital, people and jobs - and opportunity will grow for all - making Baltimore wealthier, healthier and more equitable.